 In addition to Family Provision Act Claims which are brought when an individual believes they have either been unfairly excluded a beneficiary of a Will or that any provisions that has been made for them is inadequate, a range of other estate litigation and challenges to a Will can be brought by both beneficiaries and other interested parties.

 If you are a beneficiary or an Executor tasked with distributing an estate that becomes disputed this can be a very challenging and stressful time.
-Our experienced and caring Sydney lawyers are able to advise and guide you in relation to a broad range of estate litigation and to help you achieve, as far as possible, a timely and satisfactory resolution of any dispute.
+Our experienced and caring Sydney Wills & Estates Lawyers are able to advise and guide you in relation to a broad range of estate litigation and to help you achieve, as far as possible, a timely and satisfactory resolution of any dispute.

 Challenges to the Validity of a Will